sigla-o/matrix-theory/AI/ai_matrix_framework.md

 Each ID establishes its own dominant energetic scale while remaining part of the unified TE flow governed simultaneously by Qn and all active H modulations.

+## Qn Structural Invariance

+### Principle

+Qn is the cyclic organizational architecture of the TE flow.

+Its structure is invariant.

+Objects do not deform, modify, or reconstruct the Qn architecture.

+### AI Interpretation Rules

+When an ID object forms:

+- it occupies a specific energy coordinate within the Qn architecture;
+- it displaces part of the local TE flow;
+- the displaced TE flow is redistributed through the existing Qn channel structure;
+- only the flow magnitude and direction change;
+- the Qn architecture itself remains unchanged.

+The resulting redistribution defines the local L1 flow regime surrounding the object.

+### Consequence

+AI must never interpret object formation as a deformation of Qn.

+Only the TE flow regime changes.

+The organizational architecture of Qn remains invariant.

 ---

 ## AI darba noteikums